Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Experiment

 \subsection{Experiment Settings}

-\paragraph{Dataset and Metrics} We conduct experiments on four widely used Python code generation benchmarks, including HumanEval, HumanEval+, MBPP and CodeContests.
+\paragraph{Dataset and metrics.} We conduct experiments on four widely used Python code generation benchmarks, including HumanEval, HumanEval+, MBPP and CodeContests.
 HumanEval \citep{chen2021Evaluating} and MBPP \citep{austin2021Program} are two hand-written Python programming problems.
 HumanEval+ \citep{liu2023evalplus} adds more unit tests based on HumanEval.
 CodeContests \citep{li2022CompetitionLevel} is a much more challenging dataset consisting of competition problems from the Codeforces platform.
-Following \citet{chen2021Evaluating}, we use Pass$@k$ for evaluation.
-It is an unbiased estimator of the probability that at least one out of the $k$ solutions generated by the model passes unit tests.
+The evaluation metric is Pass$@k$ \citep{chen2021Evaluating}, which is an unbiased estimator of the probability that at least one out of the $k$ solutions generated by the model passes unit tests.
 Details about the metric can be found in Appendix \ref{app:metrics}.

-\paragraph{Implementation and Baselines} We compare several baselines from different LLMs for code like ChatGPT\footnote{https://chat.openai.com/} (GPT-3.5-Turbo), GPT-4 \citep{openai2023gpt}, Code Llama \citep{touvron2023llama} and WizardCoder \citep{luo2023wizardcoder}, to other approaches enhancing LLMs on code generation during inference, including Self-consistency \citep{wang2022SelfConsistency}, \textsc{MBR-exec} \citep{shi2022Natural}, CodeT \citep{chen2022CodeT} and Self-collaboration \citep{dong2023Selfcollaboration}.
-For our framework, we employ GPT-3.5-Turbo as the foundation model to generate 200 solutions, 100 specifications and 500 test cases for each problem.
-For a fair comparison, we employ the same solutions and test cases if needed for other methods.
-For MPSC-Label, we use a human-written script\footnote{Noted that MBPP doesn't provide test cases in docstrings.} to extract test cases provided in docstrings as golden labels for the test case perspective.
+\paragraph{Implementation and baselines.} We compare several baselines from different LLMs for code like ChatGPT\footnote{https://chat.openai.com/} (i.e. GPT-3.5-Turbo), GPT-4 \citep{openai2023gpt}, Code Llama \citep{rozière2024code}, WizardCoder \citep{luo2023wizardcoder} and Deepseek Coder \citep{guo2024deepseekcoder}, to other post-hoc approaches enhancing LLMs during inference, including Self-consistency \citep{wang2022SelfConsistency}, \textsc{MBR-exec} \citep{shi2022Natural}, CodeT \citep{chen2022CodeT} and Self-collaboration \citep{dong2023Selfcollaboration}.
+For both MPSC and other post-hoc augmentation approaches, we employ GPT-3.5-Turbo as the foundation model to generate 200 solutions.
+MPSC additionally generates 50 specifications and 100 test cases for each problem.
+Following the original setting in \citet{chen2022CodeT}, we additionally generate 500 test cases for other baselines.

+\paragraph{Variants of MPSC.} As shown in Eq.\ref{eq:def_intra}, the intra-consistency measure $\varphi(\cdot)$ is essentially used as a supervision signal without leveraging the semantics of ``consistency".
+Therefore, we include two variants in our experiments: (1) MPSC-Uniform is the baseline without any prior intra-consistency information and treats every vertex equally, i.e. $\varphi(v_i)=C$.
+(2) MPSC-Label includes the public example test cases in docstrings as silver labels, i.e. $\varphi(v_i)=C\cdot 1_{v_i\text{ is label}}$\footnote{The number of example test cases is two in average.
+Noted that MBPP doesn't provide test cases in docstrings.}.
 Further details regarding the implementation of our method and baselines are provided in Appendix \ref{app:settings}.